Anatolian Seljuk architecture: Tombs

-Tombs, which often accompanied madrasas or mosques, were most commonly of the polygonal (most commonly octagonal) or circular type with a conical roof, although there were variations.
+Tombs, which often accompanied madrasas or mosques, were most commonly of the polygonal (often octagonal) or circular type with a dome on the inside and a conical roof on the outside, although there were variations.
+This type of free-standing mausoleum, known in Turkish as a kümbet, had precedents in the tower-tombs built earlier in Iran.
+In Anatolia, they acquired a particular style that included rich stone-carved decoration.

 The tomb of Sultan Kiliç Arslan II, located in the courtyard of the Alaeddin Mosque and built around 1190, is decagonal rather than octagonal.
 The Tomb of Emir Saltuq in Erzurum, built around the same time (late 12th century), has an octagonal lower and a cylindrical upper section.
 The Döner Kümbet, a dodecagonal tomb in Kayseri (c.
 1275), and the later Hudavend Hatun Tomb in Niğde (1312) are richly decorated with stone-carved motifs including muqarnas and figurative images.
 The Mausoleum of Mama Hatun in Tercan (early 13th century) is an exceptional example in which the tomb structure is surrounded by a circular enclosing wall, which has its own decorated entrance portal.
 The Tomb of Sitte Melik (or of Shahin Shah) in Divriği, built before 1197, has one of the oldest muqarnas-decorated entrance portals in Anatolian Islamic architecture.
 The Tomb of Izz al-Din Kayka'us I, which is integrated into the Şifaiye Medrese he commissioned in Sivas, is notable for its façade of brick and tile decoration facing the building's courtyard and its octagonal pointed cupola that rises above the surrounding structure.

 Caravanserais

 Some of the most impressive Seljuk monuments were caravanserais built along many trade routes between cities.
 Hundreds of them were built in the 13th century.
-Only about a hundred of the caravanserais exist today in varying states of preservation.
+Only about a hundred of them exist today in varying states of preservation.
 Several are mostly intact or have been restored.
 Enough remains of these caravanserais to establish both plan and superstructure.
 Unfortunately, the majority of caravanserais had no founding inscription or it has since been destroyed.
 The majority of Seljuk caravanserais were built between 1220 and 1250, which was the height of the Seljuk empire.
-Seljuk caravanserais are unique in plan and design.
-However, they do take inspiration from Iranian and Armenian architecture that came before.
-Providing safety and shelter were the basic function of caravanserais and can be seen in the thick stone masonry walls with only one entrance and slit windows.
-This single entrance controlled access and was also closed off at night.
-The roofs of caravanserais were also occasionally used for defense with room set up with advantageous views of the road.
-Most of the walls have buttresses and are topped with crenellation.
-These buildings are constructed with large stone ashlars and with conical roofs on tall drums.
-They are also often adorned with floral and geometric motifs.
-Seljuqk caravanserais have one covered hall and a small open courtyard both rectangular in shape.
-The entry leads into the open courtyard and is the most prevalent part of the structure.
-After going through the open courtyard, people can enter the covered hall.
-The covered hall consists of several aisles of columns and centered with a lantern dome.
-Seljuk caravanserais had a plain curtain wall with little decoration.
-The entire ornamentation was focused on the main entry portal.